STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

-\textbf{Joint-based embedding.} Given a 2D pose sequence represented as $\mathbf{P}_{2D}\in\mathbb{R}^{T\times N\times2}$, with $T$ and $N$ signifying the number of frames and body joints per frame respectively, we initially map $\mathbf{P}_{2D}$ to high-dimensional embeddings using a joint-based embedding layer.
+Given a 2D pose sequence represented as $\mathbf{P}_{2D}\in\mathbb{R}^{T\times N\times2}$, where $T$ denotes the number of frames and $N$ denotes the number of body joints per frame, we first map $\mathbf{P}_{2D}$ to high-dimensional embeddings using a joint-based embedding layer.
 This layer independently processes each 2D coordinate by applying a fully connected layer, followed by a GELU activation.
-Consequently, the joint-based embedding layer generates features of dimension $T\times N\times F$.
-It is important to note that in the previous transformer, the embedding layer consolidates all joint coordinates in each frame into a singular vector.
-This approach reduces the computational demands of subsequent transformer blocks, yet it compromises spatial discrimination.
-In contrast, our method retains the spatial dimension $N$, while still reducing computational costs through the use of spatio-temporal criss-cross attention.
+As a result, the joint-based embedding layer produces features with dimensions $T\times N\times F$.